bennyhuo/Android-LuaJavax/README.md

 Feature:

 1. [Feature] The original error message was simply something like 'Not a valid Java Object.'.
 I have added the Lua script line info when error calling Java api in Lua.
 2. [Feature] Add support to access fields and methods with the same name in Java object when calling Java api from Lua.
 Function in Lua is a first-class type so it is treated equally as other types like number or string, thus making keys in the Lua table must be different whatever types of the values are.
-However, This is not the case in Java since fields and methods are not the same things so they can share a identical name.
+However, This is not the case in Java since fields and methods are not the same thing so they can share an identical name.
 When accessing a key, we can figure out whether it is a function call or a value access from the calling stack to make this work.
 3. [Feature] Support Java vararg method call from Lua.
 4. [Feature] Support partially redirect stdio to Logcat.